tdba/FDP-Python-Syllabus-Pages/PART_II/MISSION_4/strings.rst

 --------------------

-The following program counts the number of times the letter ``a`` appears in a string, and is another example of the counter pattern introduced in :ref:`counting`:
+The following program counts the number of times the letter ``a`` appears in a string, and is another example of the counter pattern introduced in `counting`:

     .. code-block:: python